-When Jacob saw Rachel daughter of his uncle Laban, and Laban's sheep, he went over and rolled the stone away from the mouth of the well and watered his uncle's sheep.
-Then Jacob kissed Rachel and began to weep aloud. - Genesis 29:10-11 e are first introduced to the third matriarch, Rachel, when Jacob arrived in Harran in search of a wife from his mother's family.
+Te are first introduced to the third matriarch, Rachel, when Jacob arrived in Harran in search of a wife.
 As soon as he saw Rachel, he knew that she was the one.
 Genesis 29:11 tells us: "Then Jacob kissed Rachel and began to weep aloud."
 It was a divinely appointed meeting.

 As the youngest daughter, it was Rachel's duty to take the family's flock to the well.
-It was not a coincidence that she was there when Jacob arrived.
-Jacob had just had his famous dream of angels climbing the stairway to heaven and had received God's promise of a homeland and descendants too numerous to count (Genesis 28:10-15), when he continued on his journey in Genesis 29:1.

-Jacob arrived at the well with God's resounding promise in his heart, "I am with you and will watch over you wherever you go" (Genesis 28:15).
-And so, with this assurance of divine protection and guidance, Jacob met the shepherds who pointed out Laban's daughter, Rachel, to him (Genesis 29:6).
+Jacob had his famous dream of angels climbing to heaven and received God's promise of a homeland and descendants too numerous to count.
+He arrived at the well with God's promise: "I am with you and will watch over you wherever you go" (Genesis 28:15).
+With this assurance, Jacob met Rachel (Genesis 29:6).
 It was love at first sight.

-Verse 18 informs us that, indeed, "Jacob was in love with Rachel" from the very beginning.
-According to Jewish tradition, Jacob immediately asked Rachel for her hand in marriage, and while Rachel gave her assent, she knew that her father was a deceiver.
-As it was the custom then for the oldest sister to be married first, Rachel knew that Laban would likely try to substitute Leah.
+"Jacob was in love with Rachel" from the very beginning (Genesis 29:18).
+Jacob asked Rachel for her hand in marriage, and while Rachel gave her assent, she knew her father was a deceiver.
+As it was custom for the oldest sister to marry first, Rachel knew Laban would likely try to substitute Leah.